log10-io/take-home/README.md

 ## About the company

 Log10 is addressing the challenges around reliability and consistency of LLM-powered applications via a platform that provides robust evaluations, fine-tuning and debugging tools.
-We are currently a team of 6 having previously worked in AI and infra roles at companies such as Intel, MosaicML, Gainsight, Docker, SiFive, Starburst and Adobe.
+We are currently a team of 8 having previously worked in AI and infra roles at companies such as Intel, MosaicML,  Docker, SiFive, Starburst and Adobe.

 ## About the challenge